Annual Flowers That Liven up any Home

-- Cosmos – Cosmos are another annual that enjoys full sun.
-Without enough sunlight they will not bloom.
+- Cosmos – Cosmos are another annual that enjoys full sunshine.
+Without enough sunlight, they will not bloom.

 Do Annual Flowers Come Back?

 Annuals do not usually come back.
-Before they die, some drop seeds that you can collect for next season.
-If you are worried your annuals won’t come back, put them in a ceramic pot.
+Before they die, some drop seeds that you can collect for the next season.
+If you are worried your annuals won’t return, put them in a ceramic pot.
 Before the first frost, bring your pot inside and place it near a light source until Spring.

 Our big rectangular planter is the best pot to display your annual flower arrangements.

 At Ten Thousand Pots, we have the largest selection of ceramic planters and yard art in Texas.
-Come see all of the different styles we offer!
-We provide free consultations from our team every day.
+See all of the different styles we offer!
+In addition, we provide free consultations from our team every day.
 You can reach us at (512) 584-8889 or learn more about the services we provide.
 Learn more about what we do here.
 If you don’t live near us, we ship anywhere in the US.